The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Osama Shukir Muhammed Amin FRCP(Glasg)

 Skeptics of the view that the Habiru should be associated with the biblical Hebrews/Israelites note that individuals with the title Habiru are not only referenced as living in Canaan but also in faraway Mesopotamia (though the bulk of the references do pertain to people living in the Levant).
-How do you explain the presence of Hebrews in Mesopotamia?
-In fact, the book of Genesis says that “Abram the Hebrew” (Genesis 14:13) originally lived with his family in Mesopotamia.
-Joseph was, likewise, typically identified by officials in Egypt as “a Hebrew” (Genesis 39:14, 17; 41:12).
-Again, these verses suggest the term Hebrew was the favored foreign appellation, already an established term, and with a connection even to faraway Mesopotamia.
+How to explain the presence of Habiru in these far eastern regions?
+Actually, the first biblical use of the term is to describe the Ur-born “Abram the Hebrew” (Genesis 14:13).
+This verse implies that the term was being used (and even originated?) in faraway Mesopotamia.

 Amarna letter EA 153 from Abimilku (Abimelech) of Tyre